 Bear in mind also, this is the same Councilor who has constantly cautioned the Council about its fiscal mismanagement … Council is currently $100 million in debt.
 The (previous) Council has argued it’s $68 million however, why is that figure even acceptable?
 Why would even ONE million be acceptable?
-This is poor management indeed for a CE who is paid $250K a year, to allow a small town Council to sink into such obscene debt.
+How is it a CE on a $250K salary, can allow a small town Council to sink into such obscene debt?

-Please listen carefully to what Deputy Mayor Ross Campbell says.
+Listen carefully to what Cr Ross Campbell says.
 Read the transcript if you are unable to watch it.
-He has brought important information to the attention of you the voters, information that was confirmed as truth by then Cr Michael Feyen.
-Contact the respective Councilors and let them know you are not happy with what has been going down there.
+He has brought important information to the attention of you the voters.

 If you cannot play this video, here is the transcript for you to read: